 My easy-to-use WordPress.com site has served me well over the past year or so, but when I decided to combine my blog and website, it was time to move to WordPress.org.
 I’ve spent the past few weeks searching out a new theme, finding a good web host, and learning a little bit of coding to get my new WordPress.org site up and running.

-Before I talk about how my move to WordPress.org will affect this blog (see the update at the bottom of this post), I wanted to share a few things that I learned about the difference between WordPress.org and WordPress.com, just in case there are others out there who are wondering which option is right for them.
+Here are a few things I learned about the difference between WordPress.org and WordPress.com, in case there are others out there who are wondering which option is right for them.

 What’s the Difference Between WordPress.org and WordPress.com?